tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 This guide will walk you through creating an isolated environment and installing the package.

-If you instead want to set up a new installation for development see the installation instructions in the `contributing guidelines <../../CONTRIBUTING.md>`_.
+If you instead want to set up a new installation for development see the installation instructions in the `contributing guidelines <contributing.rst>`_.

 **Note**: We do not currently support Windows, to use Synthesizer on Windows please install the Windows Subsystem for Linux (WSL).